albaye/FarmBeats_project/DIY_Kits/Lab1_MonitorYourPlant/IoTCentral/Create_storage_account.md

 # Create Storage Account to store sensor data

-In the [previous step](Create_event_hubs.md), you have exported the data from IoT Centrall to Event Hubs.
-Now you will create a storage account to store all the telemetry data into a blob.
+In the [previous step](Create_event_hubs.md), you have exported the data from IoT Central to Event Hubs.
+Now you will create a storage account to store all the telemetry data into a blob container.

 ## Azure Blob Storage